danmalter/danmalter.github.io/_posts/2014-11-09-MLBTwitterSentiment.md

 ![plot of chunk unnamed-chunk-17](/figure/2014-11-09-MLBTwitterSentiment/unnamed-chunk-17-1.png)
 ![plot of chunk unnamed-chunk-18](/figure/2014-11-09-MLBTwitterSentiment/unnamed-chunk-18-1.png) ![plot of chunk unnamed-chunk-18](/figure/2014-11-09-MLBTwitterSentiment/unnamed-chunk-18-2.png) ![plot of chunk unnamed-chunk-18](/figure/2014-11-09-MLBTwitterSentiment/unnamed-chunk-18-3.png) ![plot of chunk unnamed-chunk-18](/figure/2014-11-09-MLBTwitterSentiment/unnamed-chunk-18-4.png) ![plot of chunk unnamed-chunk-18](/figure/2014-11-09-MLBTwitterSentiment/unnamed-chunk-18-5.png)

 The bottom 6 box plots have the team's Twitter sentiment score on the y-axis and the team name on the x-axis.
 There are 1,500 dots for each team with each dot representing the score given for each tweet.
-The larger the height of the box plot, the larger the distribution between positive and negative tweets.
+The larger the height of the box plot, the larger the distribution between positive and negative tweets.  <br>

 - Example code for AL East <br>